It’s important to eat foods from different food groups to ensure your body gets all the nutrients it needs to be healthy.

 Pulses such as beans and lentils count towards one 5 A DAY portion.
 They also contain protein, which makes them a healthy alternative to meat, fish and eggs.

-We suggest eating no more than 500g (cooked weight) of red meat each week, which can be part of a healthy diet without increasing cancer risk.
-We also recommend avoiding processed meats as much as possible as there is evidence that eating even small amounts increases our risk of bowel and stomach cancer.
+We suggest eating no more than three portions of red meat a week (350–500g cooked weight), which can be part of a healthy diet without increasing cancer risk.
+We also recommend avoiding processed meats as much as possible as there is evidence that eating even small amounts increases our risk of bowel cancer.

 Oils and spreads